 |Grub (Valencia between 18th & 19th).

-The staff said a friendly hello and brought water, and there
+Closed!
+The staff said a friendly hello and brought

-was lots of interesting canine and human traffic to watch
+water, and there was lots of interesting canine and human

 |Hog & Rocks (19th at San Carlos).

-The outside tables are large, the heaters are powerful and
+Closed!
+The outside tables are large, the heaters are

-dogs are offered water.
-Hog & Rocks is open until 'round
+powerful and dogs are offered water.
+Hog & Rocks is open

-midnight, just right for a semi-nocturnal predator.
-Huxley
+until 'round midnight, just right for a semi-nocturnal

 |Hot Press (Mission between 25th &

 26th).
-To Huxley, the only attraction of this panino shop is
+Closed!
+To Huxley, the only attraction of

-Critter, so altogether it's a nice little expedition.
+pet supply Mission Critter, so altogether it was a nice

 |Humphrey Slocombe (Harrison at 24th).
 Huxley doesn't think the novel flavors here are any more exotic than what he finds on the street every day, but he lives for the end of the cone just the same.
 Less spilled ice cream than Mitchell's, but more outside seating.|